About the blog

 When I’m not writing for this blog or frantically making deadlines for my other freelance work, I am being a mom.
 Usually doing Mom things like wearing leggings, drinking coffee from a variety of mugs, and trying to sign my daughter up for lots of free activities since trying to finance a sibling for her doesn’t come cheap when you’re still infertile.
-We introduced Olivia to our favorite world of hiking state parks this summer, and one of these days I will get back to those sad abandoned scrapbooks I ditched when I had a baby.
+We introduced Olivia to our favorite world of hiking state parks, and one of these days I will get back to those sad abandoned scrapbooks I ditched when I had a baby.
 Otherwise, you will usually find me taking pictures, reading a book, convincing my husband to bake ridiculously complicated things for me, and eating food dipped in Chick-fil-A sauce.

 This isn’t a mommy blog.
 Well I guess it is in some ways because I’m a mom and I’m a blogger.
 How about I call this a space to write about motherhood, infertility, and life in general?
 A place to be real, to provide support to moms in all walks of life, and at times, to awkwardly overshare.
 Sort of a diary, except that it’s been passed around to my entire graduating class and probably some ex-boyfriends as well.